 Victor and Miguel Escobedo own the successful Papalote Mexican Grill in San Francisco California.
 The brothers think they are part of a special called "Brotherly Grub" about brothers who cook together.
 Miguel may moonlight as a DJ and Victor as a stand-up comic, but their Triple Threat Burrito is no joke.
 What the brothers do not know is Iron Chef Flay is wrapping up his own spin on this iconic dish.
 Stay tuned to see who gets the last laugh on this epic burrito battle of tasty proportions!

-Misty Young's Squeeze In eatery is the talk of the town in Truckee, CA. This popular breakfast spot has people crossing state lines for a taste of one of Misty's world-class omelets.
+Misty Young's Squeeze In eatery is the talk of the town in Truckee, Calif.
+This popular breakfast spot has people crossing state lines for a taste of one of Misty's world-class omelets.
 Misty's four-egg omelets with quirky names like "The Racy Tracy," are packed with farm fresh ingredients and made to order.
 And the loyal customers who frequent the joint are just as diehard as the chef who owns it!
-When Misty decides to throw a Love-In party at her newly opened Squeeze In, in neighboring Reno, NV, she's in for a wild ride when Chef Flay crashes and is fired up to go head to head in a classic, all-American Omelet Throwdown!
+When Misty decides to throw a Love-In party at her newly opened Squeeze In, in neighboring Reno, Nev., she's in for a wild ride when Chef Flay crashes and is fired up to go head to head in a classic, all-American Omelet Throwdown!

-Omar Giner, the chef and owner of La Isla Restaurant has been bringing a taste of Cuba to Hoboken, New Jersey since 1996.
+Omar Giner, the chef and owner of La Isla Restaurant has been bringing a taste of Cuba to Hoboken, N.J., since 1996.
 Omar, a professionally trained chef with a lifetime's experience of Cuban home cooking, has a loyal Sunday brunch following who cannot get enough of his Caribbean inspired Stuffed French Toast.
 Omar thinks he is part of a special called "Brunch: Over The Top" featuring some of the best brunch spots across the United States.
 What he does not know is Chef Flay is getting ready to cross the Hudson with his own extraordinary version French Toast and he is ready to stuff the competition!